Q: How long is the ideal workweek?

 But over time, the standard eight-hour workday has evolved into a competition between fast-track minded colleagues.
 Workers now compete for spending the most hours in the office as a sign of dedication or commitment.
 It’s not a big surprise that fatigue is rampant in the workplace (Ricci, 2007).

 John Pencaval (2014) found that anything over a fifty-hour workweek contributes to not only burn out but accident and injury.
-By studying workers’ productivity, labor and hours spent at work, Pencaval identified a trend: the more time spent at work, the less work is done.
+By studying workers’ productivity, labor and hours spent at work, Pencaval identified why going home early from work can be better: the more time spent at work, the less work is done.

-Over 10,000 workers were analyzed between 1987 and 2000; those who clocked in at least twelve hours a day had considerable more injuries than other workers, Nurses who worked more than forty-hour workweeks showed more errors in patient diagnoses (Rogers et al 2004), medical interns were significantly more likely to get in a car crash after leaving overtime shifts (Barger et al 2005).
+Over 10,000 workers were analyzed between 1987 and 2000 and here are the reasons to go home early from work: those who clocked in at least twelve hours a day had considerable more injuries than other workers, Nurses who worked more than forty-hour workweeks showed more errors in patient diagnoses (Rogers et al 2004), medical interns were significantly more likely to get in a car crash after leaving overtime shifts (Barger et al 2005).

 Consider setting boundaries with your employer to ensure your performance is optimal.
 Discuss your concerns with a manager or appropriate colleague if you feel burned out and take precautions to ensure you have quality time away from work in order to relax, recharge, and renew.
 Your co-workers will thank you for it.